-- The Value of Data Governance in Healthcare rountable was the first in a series of roundtable meetings on topic.
+- The Value of Data Governance in Healthcare roundtable was the first in a series of roundtable meetings on topic.
 The roundtable convened senior executives from stakeholder groups, including payer, provider, professional organizations, health information exchanges (HIEs), research, public health, laboratory, and pharmaceuticals.
 The goal was to gather expert opinions on how to make data accessible, close quality gaps, turn insight into action, and protect sensitive patient information. eHI produced an issue brief about the roundtable, which covered topics such as the value of data governance in healthcare, existing challenges related to data governance, and key takeaways from the meeting.
-05.03.18.
-In conjunction with LexisNexis® Risk Solutions.
+05/03/18.

 - At the eHealth Initiative Annual Summit on February 7-8, 2018, three 2-day roundtables were held to explore organizational priority areas over the course of the year.
 Workgroups have been created for each priority area:

 - The conversation in the Value & Reimbursement Roundtable began by looking at value-based care through the lens of accelerators and barriers.
 Pre-authorizations are perceived as a barrier to care because many physicians find that the process slows downs their clinical workflow, is costly, and burdensome.
 Participants also thought the term ‘pre-authorization’ was inherently flawed, stating that the name of the process should more accurately reflect its purpose.
 Pre-authorizations represent an evidence-based review of coverage determination.